jensnesten/DNN-StatArb/README.md

 # DNN-StatArb
 Deep learning applied to middle frequency statistical arbitrage trading strategies.
+We trained a multi layer perceptron on 4 years of high frequency price data, with the features defined in Models/FFNN_train.py.
 For backtesting we will be using backtrader (https://github.com/mementum/backtrader), a simple backtesting engine written in python.
 ## Requirements
 ```bash
 pip install -r requirements.txt